 In this Schedule —

-“North West interconnected system” means the electrical system from which electricity generated at one or more of the power stations at Dampier, Cape Lambert and Port Hedland, respectively, is supplied to consumers;
+North West interconnected system means the electrical system from which electricity generated at one or more of the power stations at Dampier, Cape Lambert and Port Hedland, respectively, is supplied to consumers;

-“regional non-integrated system” means any electrical system of or conducted by the corporation from which electricity is supplied to consumers, other than the South West interconnected system and the North West interconnected system;
+regional non-integrated system means any electrical system of or conducted by the corporation from which electricity is supplied to consumers, other than the South West interconnected system and the North West interconnected system;

-“South West interconnected system” has the meaning given to that term in the Electricity Industry Act 2004 section 3.
+South West interconnected system has the meaning given to that term in the Electricity Industry Act 2004 section 3.

 2. Tariff L2 (general supply — low/medium voltage tariff)